 2. Implement a productivity tips system

-Stacy Caprio, business coach, argues that “Productivity is more about having a system in place and carefully following procedure than it is about having happy thoughts or trying to think yourself into a productive mode.
+Stacy Caprio, a business coach, argues that “Productivity is more about having a system in place and carefully following procedure than it is about having happy thoughts or trying to think yourself into a productive mode.
 As long as you know what you are there to do and have a clear procedure to follow, you’ll be in and out more quickly than if you go in and wing it.”

 A productivity system will guide your employees – whether they’re techs or office staff – through the procedures associated with a successful job.
-Ideally, this system would cover customer database, estimates, scheduling, communication, invoicing and customer feedback.
+Ideally, this system would cover the customer database, estimates, scheduling, communication, invoicing, and customer feedback.
 These are the areas where you’re most likely to hit bumps that affect your productivity rate.

 Job management software is the solution.
 Since everything we mentioned is integrated in a clean, organized dashboard from where you can see the main business reports, you don’t have to worry about employees being overwhelmed and forgetting crucial details.
 A powerful software should handle all of these and more, walking employees through the process and ensuring that nothing is missed.

 Many experts argue in favor of tracking your business assets, in particular your vehicles.
 Ruth King, best-selling author, consultant, and entrepreneur, agrees that a productivity killer is field service businesses “not having GPS on their trucks.
 Owners must know where the trucks are at all times and field personnel must not use them for non-working activities without consent of owners.”